|History: 25 Years CD||Ortofon, Garrard, Decca, Tannoy||The Sound of Tubes and Transistors|

 In Germany, in 1965, Telefunken starts working on the development of a new carrier which is much larger than Dr. Olson's quarter dollar.
 Telefunken's laboratory system consists of a 12 inch disc.
 It contains digitally encoded signals for video and audio.
 It is a floppy disc made of thin PVC.
 The information is written in a vertical script with varying depth, akin to Thomas Alva Edison's hill-and-dale, so to speak.
 The variations are mere micrometers.
 The disc turns at 1500 RPM.
 That is 25 turns per second.
 Each turn represents a video image.
 In order to have equal density for every turn, only a small area of the disc can be used.
 The total playing time of an entire disc is 12 minutes.
 If the disc can contain images and sound, it sure will be possible to make a similar disc with sound only.

-the Telefunken system the information can not be written at the high playback
+system the information can not be written at the high playback speed,

-speed, so it will have to be "recorded" at a tenth of that speed
+so it will have to be "recorded" at a tenth of that speed and

-and takes 2 hours to be completed.
+takes 2 hours to be completed.
 The disc rests on an air cushion.
-The
+The differences

-differences in pressure are sensed by a piezoelectric pick up system which
+in pressure are sensed by a piezoelectric pick up system which moves in

-moves in a tangential arm.
-The diamond prism ensures the correct distance
+a tangential arm.
+The diamond prism ensures the correct distance between

 wave of 6 MHz is possible.
 This proposition is a rather primitive